CADD-SC/BBB-Permeability-Prediction-Model/README.md

 Our model generates output in binary value (1 or 0), where 1 indicates compound to be permeable, while 0 indicates non-permeable.

 Additionally, the model provides the probability that each compound belongs to its respective class.
-A higher logBB probability value indicates better permeability of the compound.
+If classified as class 1, the compound is identified as a "BBB permeable", along with the associated probability..

 **Please ensure that all the necessary files (BBB.pkl, data_preprocessing.py, scaler, features.txt, input_file.csv, model.py) are kept in the working directory**